IainCampbellUNB/CS2043_TeamProject/README.md

 * A user of the system must have the right dependencies files

-* Input files must be entered in the right order
+* Input files must be entered in the right order :octocat:

 * Selected dates must already exist in the input excel files